 - boil – בִּשֵׁל (bishel): This word is also translated as bake, cook, and roast.
 It is a more generic term, similar to our term, “cook.”
 It can refer to preparing food in general.

-- a young goat – גְּדִי (gedi): This word refers to the young of cattle, goats, and sheep throughout the Tanach.
+- a young goat – גְּדִי (gedi): This word refers to the young of cattle, goats, and sheep throughout the Tanack.
 Animals slaughtered for meat were typically young mammals.

 - in – בְּ (b’): a common Hebrew preposition that can mean in, on, or with – depending on the context.

-- milk – חָלָב (chalav): This word refers to all kinds of dairy, both in modern and biblical usage (the cheeses David brought to his brothers in 1 Sam.
+- milk – חָלָב (chalav): This word can refer to all kinds of dairy (the cheeses David brought to his brothers in 1 Sam.
 17:18 used this word).

-- its mother – אִמּוֹ (immo): Hebrew familial words are often used in an idiomatic sense – brothers refers to countrymen, fathers refers to elders, etc. Also, because of how flocks worked in agricultural economies, they likely would’ve interpreted this as referring to all milk from mammals.
+- its mother – אִמּוֹ (immo): Hebrew familial words are often used in an idiomatic sense – brothers refers to countrymen, fathers refers to elders, etc. Because of how flocks worked in agricultural economies, they may have applied this as referring to all milk from mammals.

 There is some evidence that this is how Judaism in our Rabbi Yeshua’s era understood these verses as well.
 Rabbis Hillel and Shammai (who lived in the generation just before Yeshua) taught strict separation of dairy and red meat as a biblical mandate, and separation of dairy and poultry as a rabbinic mandate.
 The Targums (Aramaic translations of Scripture used by the common people) translate it this way as well.
 The Targum Onkelos reads, “Thou shalt not eat flesh with milk.”